Fred V. Brown is currently in his third term as 8th District Councilmember. He before represented the district from 1994 - 2004.

 About district 8

 The eighth council district is comprised of several neighborhoods, each with a distinct character.
-Public spaces within the area include: Gainesway Park, River Hill Park, Hartland Park and Berry Hill Park.
-The district also has the Gainesway Community Center and the Tates Creek Golf Course & Aquatic Center.
+Public spaces within the area include: Gainesway Park, River Hill Park, Hartland Park and Berry Hill Park; as well as, the Gainesway Community Center and the Tates Creek Golf Course & Aquatic Center.

 Unique to the eighth council district is the Tates Creek School campus, which has elementary, middle and high schools within walking distance from each other.
-Millcreek Elementary School is in the district as well.
+The Academy for Leadership at Millcreek Elementary is also in the district, off Appian Way.

 In the heart of the Gainesway Community is the East Sector Police Roll Call Center, the largest sector in Fayette County.